vanleefxp/peano_typ/README.md

 ## Mathematic functions

 The `peano.func` sub-module provides a collection of basic mathematic functions.
 Some of them are also included in Typst's `calc` module, but extended to support complex number input.
-Other self-defined functions also support function input if they can be defined in the complex field &#x210;.
+Other self-defined functions also support function input if they can be defined in the complex field &#x2102;.

 ### Special functions

-The `peano.func.special` sub-module include special functions such as the gamma function, zeta function, Gauss error function.
+The `peano.func.special` sub-module include special functions such as the gamma function, zeta function, Gauss error function, etc.

 ---